-After each semester's per-course employment, the dean or chair supervising the term or per-course faculty member will complete a summary evaluation form.
-The evaluator should consult the specific duties listed in the evaluee's contract, the evaluee's student evaluations and the record of in-class observation, if any (IT services will arrange for access).
-The result of the evaluation will determine whether or not the term or per-course will be eligible for reappointment, and for what courses.
+SUMMARY EVALUATION OF TERM AND PER-COURSE FACULTY.
+The Dean or Chair supervising the Term or Per-Course faculty member will complete the summary evaluation form.
+If the faculty member is employed for a single semester in a given year, they should be evaluated that semester.
+The evaluator should consult the specific duties listed in the evaluee's contract, the evaluee's student evaluations and the record of online or in-class observation, if any (IT services will arrange for access).
+The result of the evaluation will determine whether or not the Term or Per-Course faculty member will be eligible for reappointment, and for what courses.

 If Departments and/or Schools are required by their accrediting bodies to have more elaborated evaluation procedures, they may design their own evaluation process.
-This process must be approved by the Faculty Affairs committee and shared with the employee at the time of hire.
+This process must be approved by the Faculty Affairs Committee and shared with the employee at the time of hire.